Amazon Echo Buds (2nd Gen) review: Amazon made its good buds even better

 I mentioned above that the included Workout functionality is limited.
 It would be awesome if the next generation Echo Buds had additional sensors and more options to use as a true fitness tracker alternative.
 Perhaps a premium version could even incorporate some of the advanced health sensors from the Amazon Halo or even the (controversial) Tone feature.
 Amazon's Halo subscription service features all kinds of guided workouts and meditations that could be a nice value add here too.

-It's a minor thing, but why is the VIP Filter feature not available at launch?

 The last thing I wanted to mention was that one of the key new features — the VIP Filter — isn't available at launch.
-This setting debuted with the Echo Frames (2nd Gen) and was a great way to keep every phone notification from nagging you via your glasses (or earbuds), but for some reason, it wasn't quite ready for launch here.
+This setting debuted with the Echo Frames (2nd Gen) and was a great way to keep every phone notification from nagging you via your glasses (or earbuds), but for some reason, it wasn't quite ready for launch here, and is coming in an upcoming update.
 Not a huge deal, but again, kind of a bummer it's not ready out the gate.

 Amazon Echo Buds (2nd Gen): Competition